Back in Black (comics): Part 1

-Peter Parker, Mary Jane, and Aunt May are outside reminiscing about Uncle Ben and Peter when he was a kid, when an assassin shoots May.
+Peter Parker, Mary Jane, and Aunt May are outside reminiscing about Uncle Ben and Peter when he was a kid when an assassin shoots May.
 Mary Jane attempts to contact 911, but they have no time, so Peter (without taking the time to change into his Spider-Man costume) transports May to the hospital via web-slinging.
 Peter hides from the hospital staff but still hears that May has lost a lot of blood.
-Meanwhile, in prison, The Kingpin is given a message by a police officer, Charlie.
+Meanwhile, in prison, the Kingpin is given a message by a police officer, Charlie.
 He quotes Euripides, who wrote "Whom the gods would destroy, they first make mad." (from Medea, citing it as his favorite saying).

 MJ meets Peter in Times Square, and Peter tells her to do anything she can to keep Aunt May alive while Peter will find evidence of the assassin.
 He visits the shooter's perch – restraining a police officer with a thick coat of webbing.
 Inside, he finds a sniper scope there.
 He leaves without freeing the police officer.
 He then breaks up an illegal weapons sale (still in the same "civilian" clothing since the shooting) and interrogates the criminals about the unusual sniper scope.
 When a gun-runner hesitates to answer Peter correctly, Peter breaks the man's hand in his grip.
-MJ visits Aunt May in the hospital and a doctor tells her that May's not going to make it.
-Peter swears that he won't stop until he finds who is responsible, and puts on his black suit.
+MJ visits May in the hospital and a doctor tells her that May is not going to survive.
+Peter swears that he will not stop until he finds who is responsible, and puts on his black suit.

 Part 2

 Peter begins hunting down more sniper scope sellers.
 While beating up the last one, Peter throws the seller out of the window, but then catches him with a line of webbing to his foot.
 The dealer then tells Peter that the assassin who purchased the scope was named Jake Martino.
-Peter (still in the black suit) looks for Jake Martino in a police laptop and finds his address.
+Peter (still in the black suit) looks for Martino in a police laptop and finds his address.
 He goes to Martino's apartment but Martino has already left.
 The apartment owner talks to him, tells him two men were looking for Martino as well, and tells him that Martino has left for the subways.
 Spider-Man confronts Martino, beats him brutally, breaks his arm, unmasks again, then questions him about who hired him.
 Just when Martino is about to tell the name, he is shot through the chest.
 Peter attaches one of his spider-tracers to the second assassin before he escapes.
 The police arrive to help Martino and Spider-Man goes along with Martino's ambulance, which takes them to the same hospital where Aunt May is staying.
 MJ meets Peter and tells him that May's not going to make it.
 Martino succumbs to his injuries.
 Spider-Man finds the second shooter, who appears to be calling someone.
 Peter webs up the mouth of the assassin and hears who is on the phone.
 He realizes the caller is Wilson Fisk, the Kingpin.